Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 ## How it works

 When UI testing is enabled, the Orchard Core app wraps the YesSql connection factory and records every executed `DbCommand` for the current request scope.

+The wrappers cover:

+- Reader, scalar, and non-query command paths.
+- Sync and async ADO.NET execution.
+- Transaction paths as well.

+This means monitoring covers normal YesSql usage and custom query paths that run through the wrapped connection.

-After the request completes, the UI test project fetches the most recent summary and applies the configured assertions.
+After the request completes, the UI test project fetches a summary and applies assertions.

-Monitoring summaries are stored per request, so typically you should assert after each navigation (or after the action that should be checked).
+When asserting for the current page, the toolkit first tries to match a summary to the browser path (including query string) with a short retry window to avoid timing races right after navigation.
+If no exact match is found, it falls back to the most relevant recent summary.
+`AssertSqlQueryMonitoringAsync()` asserts this latest matched summary only.

 Row counts are based on how many rows were actually read from the data reader.
 Enumeration through `foreach` or LINQ also counts rows.
-If a query is not fully enumerated, the recorded row count will be lower than the total result set size.
-The summaries are stored per request and consumed when you assert, so each request should be asserted once.
+If a query is not fully enumerated, the recorded row count will be lower than the full result set size.

+Summaries are consumed when you assert, so each request should be asserted once.

 ## Configuration

 Set thresholds per test with `SqlQueryMonitoringConfiguration` in the test configuration delegate passed to `ExecuteTestAfterSetupAsync`.
-Baseline defaults are provided and can be tuned per feature or per page.
 Defaults:

+- `RunSqlQueryMonitoringAssertionOnAllPageChanges`: `false`
 - `DuplicateCommandThreshold`: 30
 - `DuplicateCommandWithParametersThreshold`: 15
 - `ResultSetRowCountThreshold`: 200

-Adjust thresholds when a page has known query volume (e.g., lists, dashboards) or when you want to tighten limits for a specific feature.
-The snippet below shows a typical override.
+Typical override:

 ```csharp
 configuration.SqlQueryMonitoringConfiguration.DuplicateCommandThreshold = 20;